system76/docs/content/pop-basics.md

 Welcome to the Pop!_OS desktop!
 By default, it's clean and ready for action.
 The Pop!_OS operating system provides all the features you would expect from a modern desktop.

 Pop!\_OS is based on Ubuntu, however, extra features and tools have been added, while other aspects have been slimmed down.
-You can read more about Pop!\_OS features and the differences between Pop!\_OS and Ubuntu [here](/articles/difference-between-pop-ubuntu)
+You can read more about Pop!\_OS features and the differences between Pop!\_OS and Ubuntu [here](/articles/difference-between-pop-ubuntu).

 ## Pop!_OS Desktop Environment

 The Pop!_OS Desktop environment is based on GNOME shell and layered with other components called **Pop!\_Shell** and **C.O.S.M.I.C.
-(Computer Operating System Main Interface Components)** For more info, including source-code, refer to [this page](https://github.com/pop-os/).
+(Computer Operating System Main Interface Components)** For more info, including source code, refer to [this page](https://github.com/pop-os/).

 Once familiar with the Pop!\_OS default settings, users may want to further [customize](/articles/customize-gnome) the desktop environment (DE), or even [install another DE](/articles/desktop-environment) alongside the default.